EXPIRED MEDICINES

 It is a small habit that improves safety at home and helps you keep your medicine cabinet under control.

 Want an easier way to stay on top of expiry dates?
-Try mojApteczka and keep your home medicine cabinet organised without the stress.
+Try mojApteczka and keep your home medicine cabinet organised without stress.
 You can also download the Android app from Google Play.